cbeust/kobalt-examples/README.md

 # `processor` and `sample`

 Illustrate how to run an annotation processor with Kobalt.
 All you need to do is declare that your project depends on the annotation processor project and Kobalt will automatically run the annotation processor before building your project.
+This example was written by Sargun Vohra.

 See it in action with: `./kobaltw sample:run`.